 Summer, summer, summertime.
 Time to sit back and unwind.

-Heads up, Gentlemen!
-We’re only about a week or so away from officially descending into the heat and humidity of Summertime.
-Here in the Southern U.S., we regularly see the mercury surpass 100 degrees fahrenheit with the hygrometer showing 90%+ humidity in the mornings, so trust me when I say I understand why people reach for flip flops this time of year!
-With that said, I think you will be better served with one of the seven styles listed below, as I believe they’re more stylish and versatile than those cheap foam pads.
+Heads up!
+We have officially descended into the heat and humidity of Summertime.
+Here in the Southern U.S., we regularly see the mercury surpass 100°F with the hygrometer showing 90%+ humidity in the mornings.
+Gross, I’m sweating just thinking about going outside.
+Trust me when I say, I understand why people reach for flip flops and sandals this time of year.
+However, since our focus here at Dappered is style, we think you will be better served with one of the seven summer shoe styles listed below.
+They’re certainly more stylish, more versatile, and probably more durable.

 #1.
 Minimalist White Leather Sneakers

 - Skimp: Vans UA Authentic 44 DX Anaheim Factory – $75

 - Skimp: adidas Stan Smith Primegreen – $80 ($100)

 - Spend: Stan Smith Lux Sneakers – $145 shown above, review here

 - Splurge: Svensson Classic Low White – $204 ($323)